235 North Pearl Street, Brockton, MA 02301 508-427-3000

 In 1999, Good Samaritan became a member of the former Caritas Christi Health Care System, which was acquired by Steward Health Care in 2010.

-Good Samaritan Medical Center in Brockton, Massachusetts, is a full service, acute care, Catholic hospital licensed for 245 beds, 17 bassinets, and 10 Special Care bassinets.
+Good Samaritan Medical Center in Brockton, Massachusetts, is a full service, acute care, community hospital licensed for 245 beds, 17 bassinets, and 10 Special Care bassinets.
 Our commitment to providing quality care and excellent service has been recognized.
 The medical center recently scored in the top seven percent of hospitals nationwide for patient satisfaction.
 The Joint Commission for the Accreditation of Health Care Organizations recently scored the facility 91 points of a possible one hundred.
 The Commission on Cancer of the American College of Surgeons awarded Good Samaritan the highest rating possible for a community hospital cancer program, that of Community Hospital Comprehensive Care Program.

 The medical center's primary service area encompasses the city of Brockton and twenty-one surrounding communities including Easton, Norton, Stoughton, Sharon, Canton, Avon, Holbrook, Randolph, Whitman, Abington, Rockland, Hanson, Halifax, East Bridgewater, Bridgewater, West Bridgewater, Raynham, Taunton, Berkley, Middleboro, and Lakeville.